Cordova, Cebu

-Cordova will be developed as a resort area, and urban development will be done using Cebu City as a sample as a resort area.

 History

 On 22 May 1863, the Spanish Governor General of the Philippines Rafael Echagüe y Bermingham (San Sebastián, 1815 - Madrid, 1887) created a new town comprising the barrios of Gabi, Day-as and Pilipul (now called Pilipog), all of which are located on the southeastern tip of Mactan Island.
 Some authors think he chose the name Cordoba which means "stark nakedness and bare", but they do not indicate in what language.
 The decree of becoming a municipality only became effective in 1864.

 However, before being appointed Governor General, in 1858, Rafael Echagüe y Bermingham was representative in the Spanish Congress of Deputies for the province of Cordoba (Spain), so he should have given that name in memory of his previous experiences.

 In addition to Spain and the Philippines, there are other cities or provinces named Cordoba, Cordova or Las Cordobas in Argentina, Colombia, USA and Mexico, all of them founded and named by Spanish, in memory of the Spanish Cordoba or the surname/family name of its founders.

 Cordova became a municipality in 1864, and from 1913 up to the present, a total of 15 mayors governed the district.

-The Cebu–Cordova Link Expressway, which was completed in 2022, connects the town to Cebu City in mainland Cebu.
-This is the third bridge connecting mainland Cebu to Mactan Island, after the Mactan–Mandaue Bridge and the Marcelo Fernan Bridge, both of which connect the cities of Mandaue in the mainland and Lapu-Lapu City in Mactan.

 Geography

-Geographically, Cordova consists of a main island, bordering on and separated from Mactan Island by a narrow stream, as well as the islets of Gilutongan (also spelled Hilutungan), Nalusuan, Shell, Tongo and Lava.
+Cordova consists of a main island, bordering on and separated from Mactan Island by a narrow stream, as well as the islets of Gilutongan (also spelled Hilutungan), Nalusuan, Shell, Tongo and Lava.
 The two islets of Gilutongan and Nalusuan are part of the Olango Island Group in the middle of the Cebu Strait.
 Its land area is 789.6 ha, of which 740.85 ha constitutes the main island and 48.75 ha are outlying islets.
+Cordova is 18 km from Lapu-Lapu City and 28 km from Cebu City.

 The surface of the town consists entirely of karstic limestone rock geologically associated with the Plio-Pleistocene Carcar Formation, dated to 2½–3 million years ago.
 The topography of Cordova is flat land, the highest point being only 10 m above sea level.